Gadnex/gadnex.github.io/src/posts/understanding-story-points/understanding-story-points.md

 In practice I find that most teams do use story points as a unit of time.
 But teams do not make story points relative.

 Image a team sitting in a poker planning session, discussing a story for a few minutes and then deciding to vote on the number of story points.
-What a developer might do is estimate the number of hours or days and then conversing this estimate to story points using some loosely defined rules.
+What a developer might do is estimate the number of hours or days and then converting this estimate to story points using some loosely defined rules.
 For example:

 <table>
     <thead>